alexkolo/strategic-ai/index.md

 - find out how I can help you in [My Services](services.md)

-- a showcase of previous projects is shown in [My Portfolio](portfolio.md)
+- have a look at my previous projects in [My Portfolio](portfolio.md)

 - find out more about me in [About Me](about.md)